Fee waivers for PSAT/NMSQT

-If a junior is not enrolled in the FRPL program, or their enrollment status cannot be easily determined, counselors can use the following list of additional indicators to determine student eligibility to receive a College Board fee-waiver:
+If a junior is not enrolled in the NSLP, or their enrollment status cannot be easily determined, counselors can use the following list of additional indicators to determine student eligibility to receive a College Board fee-waiver:

 - The junior's annual family income falls within the Income Eligibility Guidelines set by the United States Department of Agriculture (USDA) Food and Nutrition Service.

 Below are the guidelines for the 2015-16 school year.
 For information regarding Alaska and Hawaii or for more information on National School Lunch Program, visit the USDA website.
 The table below presents the annual incomes for eligibility in the 48 contiguous states, District of Columbia, Guam, and territories.